GrupoDiana/BRT-Documentation/docs/library/environment-models/freefield-environment-model.md

 ### Signal Processing Chain

 The model’s signal processing involves three main stages.
-First, the input signal is attenuated based on the distance between the source and the listener, replicating the natural reduction in sound intensity over distance.
-Although not yet implemented, a filtering stage will eventually simulate the frequency-dependent attenuation effects caused by propagation through air.
-Finally, the signal passes through a delay line that accurately models the propagation delay corresponding to the distance between the source and listener.
+First, the input signal is **attenuated based on the distance** between the source and the listener, replicating the natural reduction in sound intensity over distance.
+This means that a fixed amount of attenuation is applied to the signal each time the distance is doubled from a reference distance.
+By default, this attenuation has a value of -6.0206 dB and the reference distance is 1 metre.
+Thus, the applied attenuation is calculated using the following expression:

+$attenuation = 10^{(Distance Attenuation Factor/ -6.0206 dB) * log_{10}(ReferenceDistance / distance)}$

+Although *not yet implemented*, a **filtering** stage will eventually simulate the frequency-dependent attenuation effects caused by propagation through air

+Finally, the signal passes through a **delay line** that accurately models the propagation delay corresponding to the distance between the source and listener.
 This sequence ensures that the output signals reflect realistic free-field sound propagation.

 ### Dynamic Adaptation